mbarnes1/KwikCluster/README.md

 ```

 ## More than basic usage
-For custom document feeding and match functions, see `example.py`.
+For custom document feeding and match functions, see the simple tutorial in `example.py`.

 ## Consensus clustering
 This package also implements *consensus clustering*, which combines multiple clusterings into a single clustering according to the objective in [[1]](#ailon).
 For an example usage, see `example_consensus.py`.